 Why are my files not saving to OneDrive?

-It could either be a problem with the internet connection or corrupt system files related to OneDrive.
-Once you have sorted out the case with the network connection, try resetting OneDrive to fix the issue.
+It could be a problem with the internet connection or corrupt OneDrive-related system files.
+Once you have resolved the network connection issue, try resetting OneDrive to resolve the issue.
 Furthermore, you can check the additional methods to try when OneDrive is not syncing.